benoitchamot/AirQuality_and_Happiness/README.md

 # MONU_project1
 Repository for Monash University Bootcamp Project 1 (Group 1)

+## Quick Start
+1. Run all the Jupyter notebooks starting with 'Cleaning_' first to generate the cleaned datasets.
+The files can be run in any order.
+2. Run all the Jupyter notebooks starting with 'Analysis_' once the cleaned datasets have been generated.
+The files can be run in any order.

+Note that Analysis_AirQuality_and_Hospitalisations_in_US.ipynb requires a valid API key for GeoApify.
+Once you have obtained your key, please follow the steps below:
+1. Create a file called api_keys.py'
+2. In the file, include the line: api_key_geoapify = "..."'
+3. Replace ... with your geoapify API key'
+4. Restart your Kernel before running the notebook.'

+Please go through the dependencies in each notebook to make sure you have installed all the required modules.

 ## Folder structure and files
 This section provides a high-level description of the directories.
 The content of each directory is provided in the next subsections.
 - The raw datasets are included in the Data_Sources directory